IBM/cloud-native-starter/README.md

 * [Setup of a Local Kubernetes and Istio Dev Environment](http://heidloff.net/article/setup-local-development-kubernetes-istio)
 * [Debugging Microservices running in Kubernetes](http://heidloff.net/article/debugging-microservices-kubernetes)
 * [Dockerizing Java MicroProfile Applications](http://heidloff.net/article/dockerizing-container-java-microprofile)
-* to be done: Traffic Management
+* Traffic Management (functionality: almost done / blog: to be done)
-* to be done: APIs including documentation
+* APIs including documentation (functionality: done / blog: to be done)
-* to be done: Invoking REST APIs
+* Invoking REST APIs (functionality: done / blog: to be done)
-* to be done: Distributed logging
+* Distributed logging (functionality: almost done / blog: to be done)
-* to be done: Monitoring and metrics
+* Monitoring and metrics (functionality: to be done / blog: to be done)
-* to be done: Authentication and authorization
+* Authentication and authorization (functionality: to be done / blog: to be done)
-* to be done: Configuration
+* Configuration (functionality: almost done / blog: to be done)

 Here is more information about Microservices, MicroProfile and Istio: